 Now for the legal part.
 While standard health care insurance and supplemental benefits may be at the sole discretion of company HR directors, some employee benefits are mandatory for all employees regardless of the number of hours worked.
 Under the Employee Retirement Security Act (ERISA), any employer that offers a qualified retirement savings plan to employees has to also offer them to full-time and part-time employees.

 The Federal Labor Standards Act also requires the payment of overtime at the same rate that full-time workers earn it.
 Unemployment benefits are available to both full-time and part-time employees when they separate from employment.
 Workers compensation benefits and injury claims must be handled in the same for part-time and full-time employees.
 There are also a number of other benefits that are widely offered to part-time and full-time employees such as on-the-job training, paid time off, and corporate wellness services that all employees can benefit from.

-While it may not be legally required to offer all benefits to part time employees, unless they fall under the above rules -- it can be a positive business practice to offer benefits to part time employees.
-This can be a great way to boost recruitment efforts when other employers are not offering benefits to part timers.
+While it may not be legally required to offer all benefits to part-time employees, unless they fall under the above rules -- it can be a positive business practice to offer benefits to part-time employees.
+It can be a great way to boost recruitment efforts when other employers are not offering benefits to part-timers.
 It can also support employee productivity and retention because employees will remain loyal to an employer offering benefits and protecting their health.

 Employers can still maintain some control over the types of group health plans they offer, including supplemental insurance like dental, life, and disability benefits.
 However, when a company offers an affordable benefit package for part-time employees, it sends the message that the health and well-being of all employees is a number one priority.